Universite-Gustave-Eiffel/Tempus/doc/Installation.md

 This will create a listening socket on port 9000 and start a WPS server.
 This way, you can see debugging outputs.

-The WPS server also has a "daemon" mode.
-Refer to this [file](../script/wps_daemon) for an example of use on Linux.
+You can also launch it as a system daemon.
+Refer to this [file](../script/tempus.service) to install it with systemd.

 Apache configuration
 --------------------